tw1ndark/tw1ndark/README.md

 <img src="https://github.com/user-attachments/assets/81da1dcf-68ee-4544-b835-48376cbfc613" width="450" align="left" />

 <p align="center">
-<sub>❝The corruption in Chuuya’s body had already disappeared.
+❝The corruption in Chuuya’s body had already disappeared.
 Dazai had nullified it.
 He placed a hand on Chuuya’s cheek where it had been punched and smirked slightly.
 “So this is how you wake Snow White?
-Kinda violent, don’t you think?”</sub>
+Kinda violent, don’t you think?”
 </p>

 <picture>